 - Also, "Happuppu~" whenever something doesn't please her.

 - Possibly her telling others not to reveal her Secret Identity.

-- Character Depth: It turns out the reason Miyuki is such a bright and optimistic child who love to read fairy tales is because they were her consolation during her early years when she was a shy and timid girl and her grandmother tells her many stories.
+- Character Depth: It turns out the reason Miyuki is such a bright, cheerful, and optimistic child who love to read fairy tales is because they were her solace during her early childhood when she was a shy and timid girl who doesn't have any friends, while her grandmother would often tell her many stories.
 She also smiles alot and wants to search for happiness and share it because she read a torn book about the main character who loves to make everyone happy where ever she goes.
 Said main character of the book could possibly be the girl she played with and an envision of herself when she moved in with her grandmother for a while.

 - Death from Above: She may be left out in sharing a Combination Attack with her teammates on Episode 47 but she's more than capable of bringing in the hurt on her own by raining down pink beams with Happy Shower Shining.